gudesystems/upload.py/README.md

     - this will download all binary files to fw/*.bin, and sets fw/version.ini accordingly

-- **which is configuration**
+- **which configuration**
-  - when the firmware is already up to date or updated, upload.py can also deploy device config
+  - when the firmware is already up to date or updated, upload.py can also deploy device configuration
   - if file exists, config/config_[MAC_ADD].txt is deployed to this device
     - e.g. **config/config_00_19_32_00_00_01.txt**
   - of otherwise, and if file exists, config/config_[IP].txt is deployed to this device